gw-odw/odw-2019/setup.md

 4) Double click the notebook of your choice

+5) Select 'Runtime>Change Runtime Type' on the toolbar and ensure that 'Runtime type' is set to Python2

-5) At the top of the notebook, there are 2 lines to install the needed Python modules
+6) At the top of the notebook, there are 2 lines to install the needed Python modules

 `! wget -q https://raw.githubusercontent.com/gw-odw/odw-2019/master/requirements.txt -O requirements.txt` <br/>
 `! pip install -q -r ./requirements.txt`